endwall/stack-story/README.md

   - Routetable
 ## asgs
 This is the cloudformation for deploying a simple hello-world app.
 At the end of the deployment, it will deploy 2 docker containers (carinamarina/hello-world-web and carinamarina/hello-world-app).

+It depends on the VPC created in the previous step.
+With that created VPCs, we can have VPC_ID, SubnetIDs as input for asgs/cf-app-params.json (as well as your keypair name).

 AWS CLI:
 ```